 If you would indulge me, I'd like to make two comments.

-And I'm wondering uh if you could use your considerable influence to perhaps subpoena these judges, bring them in, put them under oath.
+And I'm wondering if you could use your considerable influence to perhaps subpoena these judges, bring them in, put them under oath.

-Perhaps we'll find out whether or not they were just poor lied to judges, or if they are in fact part of the swamp.
+Perhaps we'll find out whether or not they were just poor, lied-to judges, or if they are, in fact, part of the swamp.

-Well, I other the Pfizer judges, I don't know.
+Well, the FISA judges, I don't know.

-I mean every judge that I've ever known has a real sense of confidence about them.
+I mean, every judge that I've ever known has a real sense of confidence about them.

-They've been a law school, they know the law, they got a very important position.
+They've got a very important position.

 Judges that I've met, they expect to be called your honor.

-Uh and they deserve the respect.
+And they deserve the respect.

 And if you don't give it to them, let me tell you something.

-You make it a d you it's like when a cop pulls you over.
+It's like when a cop pulls you over.

 I didn't do anything.